nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 It can model atomic, polymeric, biological, metallic, granular, and coarse-grained systems using a variety of force fields and boundary conditions.
 The current version of LAMMPS is written in C++.

+!!! note
+    !!! note "uenvs"
+    [LAMMPS](https://www.lammps.org/) is provided on [ALPS][platforms-on-alps] via [uenv][ref-uenv].
+    Please have a look at the [uenv documentation][ref-uenv] for more information about uenvs and how to use them.

 ## Licensing Terms and Conditions

+??? note "Licensing terms and conditions"
-LAMMPS is a freely-available open-source code, distributed under the terms of the [GNU Public License].
+    [LAMMPS] is a freely-available open-source code, distributed under the terms of the [GNU Public License](http://www.gnu.org/copyleft/gpl.html).

 ## Running  LAMMPS